RushabhDabre/All_C_Programming_Codes/README.md

 # All_C_Programming_Codes
-This are the basic C programs for the Begginers which will help you run Easier!!
+This are the basic C programs for the Begginers which will help your learning Easier!!